 Can the credit only be applied to the 40 acres with the house even if they own more acres?
 Many of our agricultural parcels have been re-platted into legally described lots that end up being much smaller or much larger than 40 acres.

-Iowa Code section 561.2 sets forth the amount of property that qualifies for homestead treatment.
-That section also applies to the Disabled Veteran Tax Credit.
-For properties located within city limits the maximum size is 1/2 acre where the home and the buildings if any are located.
-For properties located outside the city limits the maximum size is 40 acres which includes the house and any buildings.
+Iowa Code section 425.1(2)(b)(6) sets forth the amount of property that qualifies for the Disabled Veteran Tax Credit.
+For owners who apply for the credit on or after July 1, 2026, the maximum size is 1/2 acre and does not include appurtenances.
+For owners who applied for the credit prior to July 1, 2026, the maximum size is 1/2 acre for properties located within city limits and 40 acres outside city limits.
+For these applicants, the homestead includes the house and any appurtenances.
 In either case, if the valuation is less than $500 it may be enlarged until it reaches that amount.
 The Disabled Veteran Tax Credit would only apply to the home in which the applicant lives.
 Any other dwellings on the property would not qualify.

 Our ag dwellings are a separate record.
-Does this exemption apply to just that parcel or would it also apply to the ag land parcel (including out buildings) that the dwelling sits on?
+Does this credit apply to just that parcel or would it also apply to the ag land parcel (including out buildings) that the dwelling sits on?

 Is there any limit on the value of the homestead?